felixms/arma-rcon-class-php/README.md

 ```php
 $rcon = new \Nizarii\ARC("Your server IP", Port, "RCon password");
 ```
-Then you are able to send commands with the `command()` function:
+You are able to send commands with the `command()` function:
 ```php
 $rcon->command("Say -1 hello!"); // To say something in global chat, you may use 'sayGlobal()', see 'Functions'
 ```
-ARC will throw Exceptions if anything goes wrong, so you can do a try-catch function:
+ARC will throw `Exceptions` if anything goes wrong, so you can do a try-catch function:
 ```php
 try
 {